device42/Device42_HPSM_Sync/README.md

 Take the file `conf.sample` and rename it to `conf`.
 Then change the settings to correct ones.

 # HPSM Configuration
-Operator should have access to the REST API.
-API should allow 'Computer' and 'NetworkDevice' access with add/save actions.

-*IMPORTANT*

-**Open Database Dictionary and add field (type 'number', name 'device42.id') to the models 'computer' and 'networkcomponents'.**
+1.Open the Database Dictionary and add field (type ‘number, name ‘device42.id’) to both the models ‘computer’ and ‘networkcomponents'

-Both endpoints should allow to add\update fields:
+2.Operator should have access to the REST API.
+The API should allow “Computer” and “NetworkDevice” access, allowing both ‘add’ and ‘save’ actions

+3.Both endpoints must allow access to add & update all of the fields listed on this page.
 ```
 'logical.name'
 'machine.name'